 ETS works hard to ensure buses and the LRT run according to schedule.
 Please keep in mind, similar to other forms of transportation, buses and LRT are affected by traffic issues, adverse weather conditions and/or construction.
 There may be delays.

-If you are continuously experiencing difficulties with a particular bus, please use the ETS Commendations or Concerns online form and report the specific bus route number, time and location.
+If you are continuously experiencing difficulties with a particular bus, please use the and report the specific bus route number, time and location.
 The issue will be forwarded to the appropriate ETS department to look into.

 Operators are allowed to make purchase stops and take washroom breaks, provided their absence from the bus does not disrupt the schedule.